 IFANCA was founded and registered in Illinois in 1982 by its Board of Directors with the objective of increasing awareness and understanding of Muslim dietary requirements, standards and regulations.
 The organization is dedicated to scientific research in fields related to food, nutrition and health.
 IFANCA provides halal supervision and certification for the production of qualifying products and producers.
 Its emphasis is on slaughtering, processed meats, foods and kindred products.

-For more information, write: IFANCA, PO Box 425, Bedford Park, IL 60499 United States of America
+[For more information about IFANCA, write: IFANCA, 777 Busse Highway, Park Ridge, IL 60068-2470, or email to halal@ifanca.org]